 Hatshepsut was ruler of Egypt.
 She was born about 1508 BC and she ruled Egypt from 1479 BC.
 Under her rule Egypt was prosperous and it traded with northwest Africa.
 Hatshepsut also built many great buildings in Egypt.
 She died about 1458 BC.

 Cleopatra was another female ruler of Egypt.
-She was born about 69 BC.
+She was born in about 69 BC.
 From 51 BC she ruled Egypt with her brother but from 48 BC she ruled alone.
 Then in 41 BC she became allied to a Roman, Mark Anthony who was involved in a long struggle with another Roman called Octavian.
-Finally Cleopatra and Mark Anthony were defeated at the naval battle of Actium in 31 BC.
-Afterwards, in 30 BC Cleopatra committed suicide.
+Finally, Cleopatra and Mark Anthony were defeated at the naval battle of Actium in 31 BC.
+Afterward, in 30 BC Cleopatra committed suicide.

 Boudicca, the Celtic queen